Get all the latest data for Tulum

 Can I own land in my own name in Tulum right now?

-No, most foreigners cannot own land directly in their personal name in Tulum because the entire area falls within Mexico's restricted coastal zone.
+No, a foreign individual normally cannot own land directly in their own name in Tulum because Tulum is within 50 kilometers of the Mexican coast.

 By the way, we cover everything there is to know about the land buying process in Tulum here.